If you have contemplated learning how to sell final expense insurance or how to become an insurance agent, there is no better time than now.

 Direct Mail Final Expense Leads

-Lead is generated through a letter with a postage-paid return card completed by the prospect requesting more information on burial insurance or alternatives to the $255 social security pays upon death.
+Direct mail final expense leads are generated through a letter with a postage-paid reply card completed by the prospect requesting more information on burial insurance or alternatives to the $255 social security pays upon death.
 The client must physically fill out the card and return it to the sender via mail.

-By physically completing the return lead card, the client is much more likely to remember completing the form, greatly increasing your chances of setting an appointment.
+By physically completing the reply card, the client is much more likely to remember completing the form, greatly increasing your chances of setting an appointment.

-Average return rates for direct mail are 1% (2,000 weekly mailers x 1% response = 20 leads), so you need to really make sure you’re working them well to ensure you have a solid ROI.
+Average return rates for direct mail final expense leads are 1% (2,000 weekly mailers x 1% response = 20 leads), so you need to really make sure you’re working them well to ensure you have a solid ROI.

-Expect to pay $40-50 for each direct mail lead.
+Expect to pay $40-50 for each direct mail final expense lead.

 Telemarketed Final Expense Leads